KushGandhi3/CSC207-Course-Project/accessibility-report.md

 and to add more images and/or maps.

 ## Principle 5: Tolerance for Error
+Common input errors, such as entering an invalid or empty location, are handled gracefully with clear error messages, ensuring users understand what went wrong and how to fix it.
+We implemented fail-safe features by testing edge cases and anticipating potential pitfalls.
+The design avoids potentially harmful actions by preventing invalid data submission entirely.

 ## Principle 6: Low Physical Effort
+Our program’s concise interface ensures smooth navigation with minimal effort.
+Features like saved locations in the history section allow users to revisit previous searches without retyping.
+To enhance accessibility, we could add voice commands for weather updates or eye-tracking technology for effortless interaction.

 ## Principle 7: Size and Space for Approach and Use
 Our program adheres to the principle of Size and Space for Approach and Use by selecting a font style and size that